A Workshop:

 Nicholas is the founder and CEO of The Cecily Group, a family governance consultancy with offices in Vienna.
 He works with ultra-high-net-worth families across Europe on governance design, reporting oversight, and the structural problems that sit between families and their advisors.

 His doctoral research at SDA Bocconi examined how information asymmetries between family offices and external advisors shape trust and decision-making.
-The findings informed both a maturity model for family governance now being developed as a book, and the Family Council Canvas, a platform that gives advisors and families a shared structure for governance conversations.
+The findings informed both a maturity model for family governance now being developed as a book and the Family Council Canvas, a platform that gives advisors and families a shared structure for governance conversations.

 Learn more about The Cecily Group.